marcoslucianops/DeepStream-Yolo/README.md

 **NOTE**: ** = The YOLOv4 is trained with the trainvalno5k set, so the mAP is high on val2017 test.

+**NOTE**: star = DAMO-YOLO model trained with distillation.

-**NOTE**: The V100 GPU decoder seems to max out at 625-635 FPS on DeepStream even using lighter models.
+**NOTE**: The V100 GPU decoder max out at 625-635 FPS on DeepStream even using lighter models.

+**NOTE**: The GPU bbox parser is a bit slower than CPU bbox parser on V100 GPU tests.

 | DeepStream         | Precision | Resolution | IoU=0.5:0.95 | IoU=0.5 | IoU=0.75 | FPS<br />(without display) |
 |:------------------:|:---------:|:----------:|:------------:|:-------:|:--------:|:--------------------------:|